| Nail Çakırhan and

 doors are open, the various rooms, including the loggia, merge into a single

+space.
 With the exception of tray stands, book stands,

 traditional braziers and low couches with cushions placed below the windows of